Year Four Nearest Truth Photobook Program September 2025-August 2026

 The Overview

-Nearest Truth Workshop‘s Year-Long photobook workshop is the first of its kind to offer four different tiers of involvment in which participants may join via zoom, zoom+mentorship, or physical+zoom+mentorship, and our new tier, the full publishing program which incorporates all facets of the course.
-We are offering these itierationss as a way to be as inclusive as possible for the varying needs of our participants.
+Nearest Truth Workshop ‘s Year-Long photobook workshop is the first of its kind to offer three different tiers of involvement in which participants may join via zoom, zoom+mentorship, and the physical+zoom+mentorship tier.
+We are offering these iterations to be as inclusive as possible for the varying needs of our participants.
 We also offer early-bird pricing and payment plans.

 Zoom-Only Program